Julio María Sanguinetti

-Both media outlets were connected to the Colorado Political Party (Partido Colorado - PC), the historical liberal grouping where progressive and conservative sensitivities shared ground (a mixture of doctrines and styles that was frequently an obstacle to classifying it according to ideology) and which had as its rival the experienced National Party (PN) or Blancos ("Whites"), creating a 2-party system that dominated Uruguayan politics during its history, although on most occasions the governing force was the PC.
+In the 1962 general election, Sanguinetti was elected National Representative for the Montevideo Department, and re-elected in 1966.
+In 1969 the then president Jorge Pacheco Areco appointed him Minister of Industry and Commerce.
+From March to October 1972 he served as Minister of Education and Culture under Juan María Bordaberry.
+He publicly opposed the 1973 coup d'état and the subsequent civil-military dictatorship.

+Sanguinetti participated in the Naval Club Pact that made the democratic transition possible.
+In the 1984 general election he was elected President of Uruguay as the most voted candidate of the most voted political party, according to the Ley de Lemas system.
+Major government initiatives he undertook during his first term consisted of measures to disarm the previous regime, and included an amnesty law in favor of people who were still detained, convicted by military justice for political crimes and the Law on the Expiration of the Punitive Claims of the State.
+In foreign policy, Sanguinetti's government recognized and established diplomatic relations with the People's Republic of China, and signed the Alvorada Act, which added Uruguay to the regional integration process, which later led to the creation of the Southern Common Market.

+Early life and education

+Sanguinetti Coirolo was born in Montevideo on January 6, 1936, to a middle-class Italian-Uruguayan family from the town of Chiavari near the city of Genoa.
+His parents were Julio León Sanguinetti Maupe and Ema Coirolo Saravia.
+His maternal grandmother was Regina Saravia de Coirolo, daughter of Chiquito Saravia, brother of Aparicio Saravia, caudillo of the National Party.

+Raised in a politically diverse family, he joined the Colorado Party in his teens.
+He attended Elbio Fernández School.
+In 1955 he enrolled at the University of the Republic, from which he obtained a law degree in 1961.

-Early biography
+Early political career

-In 1963, when he was 27 years old, Sanguinetti became a member of the Chamber of Representative for Montevideo.
+In 1963, at the age of 27, Sanguinetti became a member of the Chamber of Representative for the Montevideo Department.
 In 1964 he was a member of the Uruguayan delegation that participated in the establishment of the United Nations Conference on Trade and Development (UNCTAD) in Geneva.

-In 1966 he served as a member of the drafting group and informer on Constitutional Reform and from 1967 he was a member of the advisory group of Colorado President Jorge Pacheco on affairs related to the Organization of American States (OEA).
+In 1966, Sanguinetti served as a member of the drafting group and informer on Constitutional Reform and from 1967 he was a member of the advisory group of Colorado President Jorge Pacheco on affairs related to the Organization of American States.
 Later on, in 1969, Pacheco appointed him as Minister for Industry and Commerce, a position which he occupied until 1971, when he was appointed Head of the Uruguayan Trade Mission to the USSR.
 He also became Deputy Editor of Acción.

 In March 1972, the new President, also from the PC Party, Juan María Bordaberry, brought him to the government once again as Minister for Education and Culture.
 That same year, Sanguinetti was a founding member of the National Commission for the Historical, Artistic and Cultural Heritage of the Nation.